-In October 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia, Atlantis Senior Living 9, LLC, a Delaware limited liability company ("Fantasy"), and formed Summit Fantasy Pearl Holdings, LLC (the "FPH JV").
+In October 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia, Atlantis Senior Living 9, LLC, a Delaware limited liability company ("Atlantis"), and Fantasy Pearl LLC, a Delaware limited liability company ("Fantasy"), and formed Summit Fantasy Pearl Holdings, LLC (the "FPH JV").
 The FPH JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equity-method.
-As of March 31, 2020 and December 31, 2019, we have a 10% interest in the FPH JV which owns six properties.
+As of March 31, 2021 and December 31, 2020, we have a 10% interest in the FPH JV which owns six properties.